danielkleebinder/leaf-lang/README.md

 - **Minimization operator**.

-It is left to write those three µ-recursive functions and the three operators in this programming language to prove Turing completeness and therefore interchangeability with every other Turing machine.
+It is left to write those three µ-recursive functions and the three operators in this programming language to prove Turing completeness and therefore interchangeability with any other Turing machine.

 #### µ-recursive functions in nyxlang
 This section shows that µ-recursive functions can be defined in nyxlang.